-Our Trustees are responsible for the governance and efficiency of our service.
+Our Trustees are responsible for the governance and efficiency of Behind Closed Doors.
 Their mix of knowledge and skills supports our work and helps drive the organisation forward at a strategic level.
-We are currently looking for new members who can bring key skills to the Board; legal, business, change management, finance, HR and statistics.
-If you think you could help make a difference, email firstname.lastname@example.org

 Dave has worked in banking since leaving school at 16, supporting owner-managed businesses across the Yorkshire region and currently based in Leeds.
 Married to Angela with two daughters, Dave also supports Angela and Rebecca, their eldest daughter, run the family business based in Harrogate.
 Spare time is spent listening to music, jogging, gardening and walking their two King Charles spaniels, Ella and Beau.